NSLS-II-BMM/BeamlineManual/intro.rst

 The user experience
 -------------------

-The Ipython/bsui prompt at BMM is heavily modified to give important at-a-glance information about the state of the beamline.
+The Ipython/bsui prompt at BMM is heavily modified to at-a-glance information about the state of the beamline.

 .. _fig-prompt: